Sparkyu222/BlackTeX/README.md

 ### About this project
 BlackTeX is a PGN to LaTeX converter, you just need to input a PGN file and it will convert the file into a beautiful TEX file.

 This repository is one component of a two-part college project aimed at converting PGN files to LaTeX format.
+This software is written in C++ and it uses the library [pgnp](https://gitlab.com/manzerbredes/pgnp), a PGN parser made by [manzerbredes](https://gitlab.com/manzerbredes).

-Written in C++, it contains the conversion software, while [the other part of the project](https://github.com/Evios17/r208-web) is a PHP-based front-end web page that relies on this software to function.
+[The other part of the project](https://github.com/Evios17/r208-web) is a PHP-based front-end web page that relies on this software in order to function.

 This project was made with ❤️ by [Evios17](https://github.com/Evios17), [Sparkyu222](https://github.com/Sparkyu222) and [ch2792](https://github.com/ch2792)